-They don't push the company's policies to the other stakeholders, rather they analyze how is it becoming a hurdle to their operations and try to come up with better solutions keeping purchase compliance in order.
+They don't push the company's policies to the other stakeholders, rather they analyze how is it becoming a hurdle to their operations and try to come up with better solutions to keeping purchase compliance in order.

 They know in and out of the business.
-They meet their sales and marketing team, understand who their competitors are, understand how they are valued in the market etc.
+They meet their sales and marketing team, understand who their competitors are, understand how they are valued in the market, etc.

 They keep adding value to the internal meetings, talking about the budget allocations for the procurement, how it rose or any deviations from the planned as the other departments don't have a clear view on this.

 The procurement strategy of the company is aligned with the goals of the internal department.
-As every stakeholder doesn't have an objective to reduce cost; they have their key metrics to achieve and the procurement team can help them to get the work done in the allocated budget.
+As every stakeholder doesn't have an objective to reduce cost; they have their key metrics to achieve and the procurement team can help them to get the work done within the allocated budget.

 They are great listeners with an open mind.
-They listen completely to the departments on any issues with related to the vendor or material before coming to a judgment which helps them to analyze whether the contract is not structured well/stakeholders are not engaged/issue with the vendor etc.
+They listen completely to the departments on any issues related to the vendor or material before coming to a judgment which helps them to analyze whether the contract is not structured well/stakeholders are not engaged/issue with the vendor etc.